mautic/documentation/campaigns/campaign_builder.md

 ```

 If you want to execute the command at different intervals for specific campaigns, you can pass the `--campaign-id=ID` argument to the command.

-#### Example

-To provide a simple example of a decision tree consider an email where the decision is to open an email.
-There are two outcomes, if the lead chooses to open the email then the green decision point leads to the next action to be taken in the campaign workflow.
-If, however, the lead does not open the email then you may desire a different action to be taken (e.g. a delay of 30 days then a second email sent).